Southern FL Healthcare Fraud Defense Attorneys

 1. The False Claims Act

 The False Claims Act (FCA) prohibits the submission of “false or fraudulent” claims for payment to any federal benefits program.
 In most cases, the FCA is invoked in billing discrepancies with Medicaid, Medicare, or Tricare.
-Unfortunately, our Southern FL healthcare fraud defense attorneys have seen many instances throughout the Sunshine State where a healthcare practice has made simple clerical errors or good-faith mistakes of judgment that were later misconstrued by law enforcement agents as evidence of criminal fraud.
+Unfortunately, our Southern FL healthcare fraud defense lawyers have seen many instances throughout the Sunshine State where a healthcare practice has made simple clerical errors or good-faith mistakes of judgment that were later misconstrued by law enforcement agents as evidence of criminal fraud.
 The penalties can be steep.
 FCA penalties are applied per claim, so the toll of each fine and reimbursement can quickly add up to an effectively unpayable sum.
 Additional consequences of FCA violation can include exclusion from federal benefits programs and/or prison sentences.

 2. The Anti-Kickback Statute